Snowflake-Labs/terraform-provider-snowflake/docs/technical-documentation/resource_migration.md

 }
 ```

+> **Important note:** **Always** save your state, before any state manipulation, so in case of failed migration, you will be able to recover from having incorrect state files.

 #### 1. terraform list

 First, we need to list all the grant resources that will need to be migrated.